raygun101/MarkupKit/README.md

 See _LMColumnView.h_ for more information.

 ### View Weights
-MarkupKit adds the following property to the `UIView` class that is used by both `LMRowView` and `LMColumnView`:
+Often, a row or column view will be given more space than it needs to accommodate the intrinsic sizes of its subviews.
+MarkupKit adds the following property to `UIView` that is used to determine how the extra space should be allocated:

     @property (nonatomic) CGFloat weight;